Quiirex/sha_hmac_pbkdf2/README.md

 # SHA, HMAC, PBKDF2

-A python + tkinter application of the SHA, HMAC and PBKDF2 algorithms.
+A python + tkinter implementation of the SHA, HMAC and PBKDF2 algorithms from scratch.

 ## The background